raspberrypilearning/lego-robot-car/en/step_4.md

 --- task ---

-Add to your `move` function so that the motors can turn the wheels backwards, left, and right.
+Add to your `move` function so that the motors will move the car backwards, left, and right.

 --- code ---
 ---